nerdguidedc/nerdguidedc.github.io/_posts/2016-03-12-women-aviation-space-family-day-2016.md

   city: "Washington"
   state: DC
   zip: 20560
-tags: [ 'Udvar-Hazy Center', 'Family Events' ]
+tags: [ 'Air and Space Museum', 'Udvar-Hazy Center', 'Family Events' ]
 excerpt: >
   Join us for a family day that celebrates the accomplishments of women in aviation and space exploration.
 From the days of the earliest